People deal with trauma as they are, not as they would like to be.

 Payment

 Cash, check, PayPal, Square and all major credit cards accepted for payment.
-Payment is processed through Simple Practice
+Payment is processed through Simple Practice for insurance transactions and Ivy Pay for private pay.

 Services